nicklockwood/ColorUtils/README.md

 These methods create a color object by parsing the supplied string.
 The string is first checked to see if it matches any standard color constants names (the check is case insensitive) and if not, an attempt is made to parse the string as a hexadecimal value.

 Hexadecimal strings can be prefixed with #, 0x or nothing and can have 3, 6 or 8 digits.
-6 digits is the standard rrggbb format, 8 is the same but with an alpha component, 3 is a shorthand used commonly in CSS, where each digit it repeated, so #29f becomes #2299ff, for example.
+6 digits is the standard rrggbb format, 8 is the same but with an alpha component, 3 is a shorthand used commonly in CSS, where each hex digit is repeated, so #29f becomes #2299ff, for example.

 + (UIColor *)colorWithRGBValue:(int32_t)rgb;
 - (UIColor *)initWithRGBValue:(int32_t)rgb;

 These methods create a color using a single RGB value encoded as an integer.
 This may seem rather obscure until you realise that such a value can be created easily using a hexadecimal constant, e.g 0xff0000 for red.
-This is more efficient than using a hex string as it requires less logic to parse.
+This is more efficient than using a hex string as it requires less logic to parse it.

 + (UIColor *)colorWithRGBAValue:(uint32_t)rgba;
 - (UIColor *)initWithRGBAValue:(uint32_t)rgba;